Julia-Immer/developer-notes/developer-notes.md

 The installation of vscode is corrupt now.
 I can't even backspace.
 Matybe it will be fixed, the terminal , after reinstall.

 **Solution**
-Reinstalling and replacing VS Code fixed it.
+Reinstalling and replacing VS Code fixed the terminal.